liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 one level down.
 We'll move the Liferay link into the Nonfiction subfolder in the Literature folder.
 The Nonfiction subfolder is a child of the Literature folder.
 We need to move the link to the Literature folder first before moving it into the Nonfiction subfolder.

 ![Figure 12.2: You can move a link one level at a time by selecting the Select button.](../../images/bookmarks-select-remove-buttons.png)

 To achieve this, we select *Edit* from the Actions button for the link.
 In the Edit view, find the section called *Folder*.
-When applicable, this section will contain breadcrumb links to allow you to navigate freely among the other folder levels.
+When applicable, this section contains breadcrumb links to allow you to navigate freely among the other folder levels.
 Currently, there are two buttons here labeled Select and Remove.
 Click the *Select* button and a new window appears, like the one below.
-Clicking the *Remove* button here doesn't effect the link.
+Clicking the *Remove* button here doesn't affect the link.
 It is used solely for moving links out of folders and subfolders back into the main Bookmarks view.

 ![Figure 12.3: Select the Choose button next to the desired folder.](../../images/bookmarks-choosing-subfolder.png)